 In late 2017, reports surfaced that a serious ownership group made inquiries with the CFL regarding an expansion franchise for Halifax.
 The group has met with local and provincial officials and is expected to develop a stadium plan by mid-2018.
-A conditional franchise could be awarded, turning into a unconditional franchise when the requirement for an agreement to construct a stadium and lease are completed, with a team joining the league upon completion of the stadium, though the potential owners are exploring Moncton as a possible site to play while a stadium is built in order to launch early.
+A conditional franchise could be awarded, turning into a unconditional franchise when the requirement for a final agreement to construct a stadium and lease are completed, with a team joining the league upon completion of the stadium, though the potential owners are exploring Moncton as a possible site to play while a stadium is built in order to launch early.

 In the past 2 decades, there were discussions about building a stadium in Halifax around bids for the Commonwealth Games or other events but they were abandoned due to the overall cost.
 Most recently a report by municipal staff recommended a study be commissioned to determine the “financial case, business model and feasibility” of a regional sized stadium on the Shannon Park site.
 Initiating a stadium study was rejected by municipal councillors opening the way for plans the Shannon Park lands to be developed.

 The stadium issue started to get more attention in the summer of 2013 under a new mayor and a poll showed the majority of citizens were in favour of attracting a CFL team.

 In 2011, the city commissioned a study to determine the size, seating and potential uses of a stadium.
 Halifax Mayor Peter Kelly stated plans for a stadium must move forward regardless of an anchor tenant like a Canadian Football League franchise being present.